CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-05-31-STPLoopGuard.md

 # GNS3Vault Lab: Spanning Tree Loop Guard (Modified Topology)

 This is a step-by-step guide for completing the **Spanning Tree Loop Guard** lab using the following **modified topology**, where **SW2 and SW3 are swapped** to ensure Loop Guard can be demonstrated properly.

+PSA: I could not, for the life of me, get SW3 to attain an alt port but SW2 would (I probably didn't check the addresses properly; i'm going to assume human error at this point since i could get SW2 to take the alt port)

 ## 🖥️ Modified Topology